Last update: 9 August 2022

 Table of Contents

-For the digital advertising ecosystem, VAST is extremely valuable together with a VPAID ad format that supplies ads with an interactive component to a media player automatically.
+For the digital advertising ecosystem, VAST is extremely valuable, with a VPAID ad format that automatically supplies ads with an interactive component to a media player.
 However, delivering causes definite challenges for publishers.
-In case the player doesn’t accept the interactive format, the display fails or it may be slow.
-Also, VPAID has been used for measurement and verification instead of ad interactive delivering as it was designed.
+For example, if the player doesn’t accept the interactive format, the video ad may fail to display or be slow.
+VPAID is also used for measurement and verification instead of ad interactive delivery as it was designed.
 It has been recently replaced by SIMID and OMID standards.

-Despite the drawbacks, VAST constantly keeps getting better as the digital media marketplace has become more and more complex.
-In 2016, VAST 4.0 had many updates through which the ads have been displayed smoother and without interruptions.
-And now VAST 4.2 solves several challenges that help create an easy and productive workflow between the partners.
+Despite the drawbacks, VAST constantly keeps improving as the digital media marketplace has become increasingly complex.
+In 2016, VAST 4.0 had many updates through which the ads were displayed more smoother and without interruptions.
+And now, VAST 4.2 solves several challenges that help create an easy and productive workflow between the partners.

 * VPAID has been deprecated as of VAST 4.1.
 It is replaced by SIMID (Secure Interactive Media Interface Definition) and OMID (Open Measurement Interface Definition).
-The change is based on a set of improved standards – OMID for measurement and verification along with SIMID for interactivity.
-Amit Shetty, senior director of video and audio in IAB, shaped the major fixes of the new system during the webinar “Understanding VAST 4.2 and Why It’s Important”.
+The change is based on improved standards – OMID for measurement and verification and SIMID for interactivity.

 For familiarization with all updates, please, take a look at VAST 4.2 specification.

 Recent Changes to VAST 4.2

 IAB Tech Lab added some additional changes and fixes to the VAST 4.2 over time.
 At the moment, the list of the latest updates includes the following:

 - Fixed HTMLResource description & example